mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 STEWARD

-A ship’s steward is responsible for the care and feeding of its crew and passengers, and the cleaning and maintenance of their accommodations.
+A ship's steward is responsible for the care and feeding of its crew and passengers, and the cleaning and maintenance of their accommodations.